 \subsubsection{Statistical Information-Based Design}

 Compared with rapidly changing small-scale instantaneous information, statistical information remains constant for a long period of time.
-Thus, it would be promising to implement the statistical information-based design to lower the computational complexity compared to the conventional instantaneous information-based one. \cite{OBETrans} proposes statistical information-cored receive combining schemes, where statistics-based matrices replace the instantaneous information-based matrix inversion part in MMSE combining, which significantly reduces the computational complexity.
+Thus, it would be promising to implement the statistical information-based design to lower the computational complexity compared to the conventional instantaneous information-based one. \cite{OBETrans} proposes statistical information-cored receive combining schemes, where statistics-based matrices replace the instantaneous information-based matrix inversion part in MMSE combining.
 It can be observed that approaching SE performance to that of optimal MMSE combining can be achieved by this beamforming scheme for scenarios with low mobility users and severe pilot contamination.
-Focusing on future flexible MIMO technologies, it is also vital to implement CSI-based MMSE-like combining/precoding in most practical scenarios.
+This methodology involves a higher offline precomputation load than classical MMSE combining.
+However, because it relies on statistical information, the overhead is infrequent and acceptable.